petergtz/dowhy/docs/source/user_guide/foreword.rst

 * *Some of the [description in the documentation](https://www.pywhy.org/dowhy/main):*

 >Much like machine learning libraries have done for prediction, DoWhy is a Python library that aims to spark causal thinking and analysis.
-DoWhy provides a wide variety of algorithms for effect estimation, causal structure learning, diagnosis of causal structures, root cause analysis, interventions and counterfactuals.
+DoWhy provides a wide variety of algorithms for effect estimation, quantification of causal influences, causal structure learning, diagnosis of causal structures, root cause analysis, interventions and counterfactuals.
 * Some of the [GitHub description](https://github.com/py-why/dowhy):

 >DoWhy is a Python library for causal inference that supports explicit modeling and testing of causal assumptions.
 DoWhy is based on a unified language for causal inference, combining causal graphical models and potential outcomes frameworks.
 * Some of its [README](https://github.com/py-why/dowhy/blob/main/README.rst):

 >As computing systems are more frequently and more actively intervening in societally critical domains such as healthcare, education, and governance, it is critical to correctly predict and understand the causal effects of these interventions.
 Without an A/B test, conventional machine learning methods, built on pattern recognition and correlational analyses, are insufficient for decision-making.
-Much like machine learning libraries have done for prediction, "DoWhy" is a Python library that aims to spark causal thinking and analysis.
-DoWhy provides a principled four-step interface for causal inference that focuses on explicitly modeling causal assumptions and validating them as much as possible.
-The key feature of DoWhy is its state-of-the-art refutation API that can automatically test causal assumptions for any estimation method, thus making inference more robust and accessible to non-experts.
+The key feature of DoWhy is its state-of-the-art refutation API that can test causal assumptions for any estimation method, thus making inference more robust and accessible to non-experts.
 DoWhy supports estimation of the average causal effect for backdoor, frontdoor, instrumental variable and other identification methods, and estimation of the conditional effect (CATE) through an integration with the EconML library.
+Additionally, DoWhy supports answering causal questions beyond effect estimation by utilizing graphical causal models, which enable tackling problems such as root cause analysis or quantification of causal influences.

 *In general, it should create some motivation and excitement for why one would use this library and why it’s needed.*